 Where to buy Sustainable Ethical Outdoor Clothing in Europe

-Jack Wolfskin is a German company with Irish stockists, making outdoor clothing from recycled materials, free from PFAs, with renewable energy, some of which they generate themselves.
+Jack Wolfskin is a German company with Irish stockists, making outdoor clothing from recycled materials and 100% certified organic cotton, free from PFCs, with renewable energy, some of which they generate themselves.
 The company is also a Bluesign system partner, which is an independent label given to textile production that is more sustainable.
 They actively seek to minimise packaging and are members of the Sustainable Apparel Coalition, a network of organisations seeking to find more sustainable ways for the clothing industry.
+They are working with the ZDHC (Zero Discharge of Hazardous Chemicals) initiative to catalogue harmful chemicals that are prohibited in their production process and monitor this with wastewater testing at their factories.
 They are also members of the Outdoor Industry Microfibre Consortium, which is trying to find an industry solution to microfibres from clothing.
 They have optimised their transport protocols to reduce emissions and staff are encouraged to travel by train for business instead of flying.
 Their stores are fitted with locally sourced natural or recyclable materials and include low-energy lighting.
+Sizes XS – 4XL (Women), S – 4XL (Men).

 Patagonia is a high-street and online outdoor clothing company that sells clothing and accessories made from recycled soda bottles and organic cotton printed with PVC- and phthalate-free inks.
 On their website they give details on how they work with factories and mills to ensure ethical work-practices, good working conditions and processes that are less harmful to the environment.
 They say they are particularly invested in protecting migrant workings and guarding against child labour and human trafficking.
 The company also gives 1% of their sales to support environmental organizations around the world.
 They encourage re-wearing of clothes and offer a repair service.
-They also resell pre-owned clothing in some stores.
-Sizes 6 – 22.
+They also resell pre-owned clothing in some stores and online.
+Sizes 2XS – 2XL (Women), XS – 2XL (Men).

-Sundrift makes backpacks from certified recycled polyester designed specifically to suit the female form.
+Sundrift makes makes towels and backpacks from certified recycled polyester and recycled PET (polyethylene terephthalate), designed specifically to suit the female form.
+Their products are Control Union Certified with the Global Recycled Standard certification.
 They use recycled packaging and offset the carbon emitted from shipping, by planting trees in the West of Ireland.
-They currently manufacture in Asia but are hoping to move production closer to Ireland in the future.
+Their products are manufactured by partners across Europe and Asia.

 Holland / The Netherlands

 Picture Clothing is a French brand of clothing offering organic, recycled & bio-sourced products for snowboarding, skiing, surfing and the outdoors.
 They recover and re-use all production scraps and raw materials during manufacturing and integrate them into the linings of their jackets.
-95% of the cotton they use is certified either GOTS or Organic Content Standard certified.
+92% of the cotton they use is certified either GOTS or Organic Content Standard certified.
 The remaining 5% are made in India with recycled cotton.
 All of their technical products are made from a minimum average of 50% recycled polyester from plastic bottles and they use the Greenplus Taiwan certification to guarantee recycled rates of each product and Bluesign Approved Fabric to guarantee that they do not contain harmful chemicals.
 They state that their garments are PFC free and that the factories they work with have all signed the Picture RSL (Restricted Substances List), a list of chemicals that they have banned in their products.
 They also state that they carry out random tests to make sure the RSL is fully respected.
-The company also states that the factories they use are all engaged in an improvement process with Fair Wear Foundation and that they visit them 2-3 times a year.
+The company is a certified B-corp and states that the factories they use are all engaged in an improvement process with Fair Wear Foundation and that they visit them 2-3 times a year.
 The company works to repair garments instead of replacing them and they work with several repair stations throughout the world to deliver that service.
-You can’t buy from the company directly but i’ve listed them because they are stocked by quite a few online retailers. including Surfdome.ie in Ireland.
+You can buy from the company directly or from online retailers. including Surfdome.ie in Ireland.

-Vaude make a range of PFC, and fur-free clothing from materials that include organic cotton, recycled polyester museling-free wool and.
+Vaude make a range of PFC, and fur-free clothing from materials that include organic cotton, recycled polyester museling-free wool.
 Their backpacks and bags are made in Germany.
 The company’s headquarters has been climate neutral since 2012 and the company has a raft of environmental certificates to their name includes.
+They auction off residual materials from their textile productions via eBay and donate proceeds to charitable organisations.

 Deuter is a German company that makes PFC-free backpacks and sleeping bags, some with bluesign certification.
 They regularly test their products to make sure they’re free of banned chemicals, only use certified responsible down and 50% of the materials they use is recycled.
 In 2021 they launched their Infiniti range, made from manufacturing offcuts, donating 1% of the sales to the environmental organisation 1% for the planet.
 They offer a repair service and sell second-life bags with a 2 year warranty in one of their stores.
 They are members of the European Outdoor Conservation Association and the Fair Wear Foundation.

 Didriksons in Sweden offer PFC-free, timeless, long-lasting garments made with as few materials as possible to aid recycling.
 Their kids range include an Extend Size function in order to make them fit for longer, and they offer repair kits.
-They are members of The Swedish Textile Initiative for Climate Change
+They are members of The Swedish Textile Initiative for Climate Change.
+Their products are vegan friendly and claim to never use animal-dervived material like fur, leather or down.
+Sizes 6 – 26 (women), XS – 3XL (men).

 Houdini (see top photo) make active and skiwear from natural and recycled fabric, which they cover with a lifetime guarantee and take back at the end of their life.
-Most of their production takes place in Europe using fabrics from Taiwan, Italy and Japan.
-The company lists their suppliers and factories on their website.
+Most of their production takes place in Europe using fabrics from Taiwan, Italy and Japan. company are a Bluesign member and lists their suppliers and factories on their website.
+Second hand items are available online.
 They also offer a rental service online and in store.
 Sizes XXS- XL (women), XS – XL (men)

 Fjallraven is an outdoor wear company for both men and women.
 They design to last and offer a limited repair service along with guides on how best to care and repair their garments.
 They use materials like recycled wool, recycled polyester, organic hemp and Tencel.
-They don’t use Fluorocarbons in their clothing and ensure that their down is not obtained using live-plucking.
+They don’t use Fluorocarbons in their clothing and ensure that their down is not obtained using live plucking.
 They are members of Sustainable Apparel Coalition (SAC), an industry-wide group of more than 80 leading clothing and footwear companies and NGOs, and the Fair Labor Association (FLA), which promotes workers’ rights and improves working conditions globally.
 They buy carbon credits for some of their garments and business travel and aim to be carbon neutral by 2025.
+Sizes 4 – 22 (women), XS – 3XL (men).

 Tretorn offers a few garments made from recycled plastic waste salvaged from the sea.

-Bragoon is an Italian company offering colourful, unisex rainwear & gaitors in recycled PET, made in Italy and shipped in compostable poly bag in a recycled & recyclable and cardboard box.
+Bragoon is an Italian company offering colourful, unisex rainwear & gaiters in recycled PET, made in Italy.
+Items are shipped in a compostable poly bag in a recycled & recyclable cardboard box.
+Products are manufactured in Italy and Poland.

 North 66 is an Icelandic brand of long-lasting, multi-functional clothing that’s been carbon neutral since 2019.
-They offer a repair service for any garment they’ve ever made and they’ll take back any of their garments for resale or recycling.
+They are a certified B Corp and offer a repair service for any garment they’ve ever made, and they’ll take back any of their garments for resale or recycling.
 They also have stores in Denmark.

 Endura is a Scottish company making outdoor garments that have been PFC free since 2018 and PTFE since 2014.
 They make their clothing in the UK, some of it from recycled materials.
 They provide a non-warranty repair service and a biodegradable product to help customers re-waterproof their garments.
 They have also designed their packaging to be easier to recycle, planted 1.3million trees in Mozambique and 85,000 in Scotland.